-Capital Outlays
+Capital Assets

-Capital outlays are defined as any item with a useful life in excess of one year and a per unit cost of \$5,000 or more.
+Capital assets are defined as any item with a useful life in excess of one year and a per unit cost of \$5,000 or more.
 (This is the federal definition of "equipment.")

-All capital outlays purchased with funds from this grant must be approved by the SBCTC prior to purchase.
-If specific capital outlays are not included on your original grant budget, please submit a budget revision through OBIS for approval prior to purchase.
+All capital assets purchased with funds from this grant must be approved by the SBCTC prior to purchase.
+If specific capital outlays are not included in your original grant budget, please submit a budget revision through OBIS for approval prior to purchase.